On the Convergence of Elementary Cellular Automata under Sequential Update Modes: Introduction

 We start with the rules characterized in~\cite{das2013} as always reaching fixed points under asynchronous updating, proving that sequential update modes in particular are enough to replicate the result for all but two of these rules.

-For the 50 rules that fulfill the conditions of established in~\cite{das2013}, we provide detailed proofs for rules numbered 2, 26, and 104 according to Wolfram's code~\cite{Wolfram1983}, because the other rules follow similar reasoning as the ones we have chosen to showcase.
+For the 50 {non-equivalent} rules that fulfill the conditions of established in~\cite{das2013}, we provide detailed proofs for rules numbered 2, 26, and 104 according to Wolfram's code~\cite{Wolfram1983}, because the other rules follow similar reasoning as the ones we have chosen to showcase.
 Notably, we found that for Rule $106$, which is a complex rule according to Wolfram's classification~\cite{Wolfram1984}, there is a sequential update mode that leads all configurations to a fixed point, but only when the size of the ring is even.
-Here, we introduce the notion of $E$-universal, meaning that a given rule under that update mode reaches a fixed point from all configurations belonging to a subset $E$.
+Here, we introduce the notion of $X$-universal, meaning that a given rule under that update mode reaches a fixed point from all configurations belonging to a subset $X$.
 A summary of this part of the classification is provided in Table~\ref{tab:inside-theorem}.

-We continue our study with the 38 non-equivalent elementary cellular automata that fall outside the purview of said paper and show that five of them that can always reach fixed points, when said fixed points exist.
-This means that the result is weaker than the one obtained for the previous rules, since fixed points do not necessarily exist for all ring sizes, but when they do exist, there are sequential update modes that lead to them.
-In addition, we prove that there are rules which have fixed points that cannot be reached under any sequential update mode from certain configurations.
+We continue our study with the 38 non-equivalent elementary cellular automata that fall outside the purview of said paper and show that five of them can always reach fixed points, when said fixed points exist.
+This means that the result is weaker than the one obtained for the previous rules, since fixed points do not necessarily exist for all ring sizes, but when they do exist, there are sequential update modes that lead to them. {Some of the rules with which we work on this section have been studied in~\cite{Sethi2018size} under asynchronous updating.
+Here, we show that sequential update modes are enough to ensure the convergence of some of them, exhibiting a specific update mode that ensures the convergence of all configurations (when the size of the ring is even) for Rules $7$ and $15$.
+On the other hand, we show that not all configurations can converge under sequential update modes for Rules $6$, $14$ and $22$.} In addition, we prove that there are rules{, a few of which have been studied for the asynchronous case in~\cite{Fates2018},} which have fixed points that cannot be reached under any sequential update mode from certain configurations.
 The outline of the rules of this section is provided in Table~\ref{tab:outside-theorem}.